phillipwildhirt/font-caslon-antique/README.md

 }

 .essays1743 {
   font-family: Essays1743, serif;
 }

+.caslon {
+  font-family: Caslon Antique, serif;
+}

+.middle-earth {
+  font-family: Middle Earth, sans-serif;
+}
+.middle-earth-condensed {
+  font-family: Middle Earth Condensed, sans-serif;
+}
+.middle-earth-expanded {
+  font-family: Middle Earth Expanded, sans-serif;
+}
+.middle-earth-left {
+  font-family: Middle Earth Left, sans-serif;
+}

 ```
-and all you have to do is add the class `jsl-ancient` to your HTML tag
+ . . . and all you have to do is add the class `jsl-ancient`, `caslon`, etc. to your HTML tag.